0install/docs/docs/details/sharing.md

 ### Windows

 On Windows the shared cache is managed by the *Zero Install Store Service*.
 It serves roughly the same role as `0store-secure-add` on Linux.
 This service ensures that no user can, intentionally or unintentionally, manipulate the contents of the shared cache.
-Every user can ask the service to add implementations to the shared cache on their behalf after validating the hash.
+Every user can ask the service to add implementations to the shared cache on their behalf while validating the hash.
 This way other users only get cached implementations if they request the exact same version with the same hash.

 The *Zero Install Store Service* is installed automatically when Zero Install is [deployed](windows.md#bootstrapper) for all users (machine-wide).
 Zero Install automatically uses the service when it is available (unless in [portable mode](windows.md#portable-mode)) and falls back to the user cache if the service is unavailable.